d-bl/GroundForge/Advanced-options.md

 # Buttons

 * `Show` (re)generates both diagrams without requiring web access.
 The pattern sheet is not affected.
-* `make downloadable` initially the diagrams are not downloadable.
-This button freezes the diagrams into downloadable versions.
 * `Default` requires web access.
 It shortens the URL by stripping the part after the question mark an generates the default diagrams.
 * `Submit` requires web access and regenerates both diagrams.
 It creates new values after the question mark in the URL and reloads the page from the web.
 The new URL allow to create a bookmark or favorite with the chosen configuration.